-Risk SP Probabilit y Impact Risk Category Contingency plans End of the risk Unwillingness of National Funding agencies to provide indirect forms of support for the Project All SPs Medium Mediu m The Project will receive early indications if funding agencies do not show enough interest in the Project and its extension into the operational phase.
-The Project would revise its strategy, if necessary investing new expertise and resources in its promotional efforts.
-This risk should be cleared when the results of the calls for Partnering Projects will be known.
+Ri isk SP Probability Impact Risk Category Contingency plans End of the risk Unwilling National agencies provide in Funding to All SPs Medium Medium linterest in the Project and its extension This risk should be cleared when the results of the calls for Partnering Projects will be known.

+forms of support for the Project investing new expertise and resources in its promotional efforts.
 Major exchange rate fluctuations or price inflation (break-up of the Eurozone) All SPs Medium High External Professional financial management can provide some risk protection.
 Funds will be held by the Coordinator in a Euro account to hedge against FOREX risks.
 However, this will not protect against major events, such as Eurozone breakup that might require contract renegotiation.
 This risk will be present for the whole duration of the Project.
 Unforeseen cost overruns in major infrastructure (CAPEX or operating costs) All SPs Medium High Implementation This is a risk in large projects.
 HBP infrastructure investments usually come from National Funding Agencies, which would use their standard methods to monitor and manage cost overruns, so reducing risk of serious problems.
 This risk will be present for the whole duration of the Project.
 Uncertainties over the status of the Flagships in H2020 All SPs Medium High External The Project will work with the Commission, with National Representatives and with members of the European Parliament to ensure that there is no diluting of the Flagship concept and that all parties commit to plans for H2020 as early as feasible.
 This risk will be cleared as soon as the relevant budgets are approved and the Commission makes a detailed announcement of its plans.